SC-SGS/microtrafficsim/README.md

 ## Usage

 Demonstrations and examples can be executed using `gradle`.
 This project contains a `gradle wrapper` file, so you don't need to install it.
 A (somewhat) stable demonstration can be executed from the `master`-branch.
 For the execution commands and helpful information, please refer [to our wiki](https://github.com/sgs-us/microtrafficsim/wiki/Usage#setup-demonstration-and-examples).

+## Contribution

+For contributing the project, please refer [to our contribution section](CONTRIBUTING.md).

 ## Supported features

 #### Traffic attributes

 * different vehicle types (inclusive different max velocities, acceleration functions etc.)
 * static routing: fastest vs. shortest route